About the AVF

 - University Collaboration on Wind Energy

-ACSF awarded approximately $800,000 in 2008, its first AVF Cycle.
-These grants were awarded for 7 research projects and 5 workshops:
+ACSF awarded approximately $800,000 in 2008, the first AVF cycle.
+Grants were awarded for seven research projects and five workshops:

 - Improving the Stability and Productivity of Algal Bioreactors for Biofuel Production